-Most tactical shooters have a menu that gives you all the tools you need to change your settings.
+Most tactical shooters come with a menu that gives you all the tools you need to change your settings.
 But Counter-Strike isn’t like most tactical shooters.

-The console can be used to personalize your setup and optimize your game to make the most out of your computer.
-If you want to change your settings on the fly or bind keys and commands, the console is the answer.
+The console can be used to personalize your setup and optimize your game.
+If you want to change your settings on the fly or bind keys and commands, the console is for you.
+There’s almost endless potential when it comes to CS:GO’s console.

 Here’s how to activate and open up the console.